FerasCodes/The-Collector/README.md

 # The-Collector
-The Collector
-The Collector is a Python application that generates batch scripts using a GUI interface.
+The Collector is a Python application that generates batch scripts using json file a source.
 It categorizes commands from a JSON file and allows users to select which commands to include in the generated script.

 Features
 Command Loading: Reads commands from a commands.json file.